Haojen/hexo-theme-Anisina/README.md

 	header-img: "http://www.imagestest.com/god.png"

 this will turn off cdn , and use your custom url

-when your share post to wechat moments , this post images will show here, if you don't have set ,this will use post header images.
+when your share post to wechat moments , this post images will show here, if you don't have set ,this will use post header images(make sure you have set a default image )

 ## About